Vassar College

 Rebecca Pollet is an Assistant Professor in the Chemistry department at Vassar College.
 She teaches introductory chemistry (Chem 121), biochemistry (BIOL/CHEM 272), and biochemistry senior seminar (BIOC 356).
 Her research lab focuses on characterizing proteins important in carbohydrate utilization by the human gut microbes, especially Bacteroides thetaiotaomicron.

-Outside of science Rebecca enjoys spending time with her husband, Lucas, and their cat.
+Outside of science Rebecca enjoys spending time with her husband, Lucas, and their cats.
 She looks forward to spending time with her family and learning about physics and performing arts from her younger brother and sister.
 Rebecca is committed to serving as a positive role model for young women, both by doing science outreach and as an advisor through Delta Beta Sigma high school sorority and Kappa Delta Sorority.
 Her current personal project is learning the Cherokee language.
-You can reach Rebecca through Twitter or at rpollet at vassar dot edu.
+You can reach Rebecca at rpollet at vassar dot edu.
 Rebecca is an enrolled citizen of Cherokee Nation.

 Davidson College